 In September 2010, several related parties to Spencer Trask purchased an aggregate of 3,895,643 shares of our common stock in private transactions from various shareholders.
 The aggregate purchase price paid to such shareholders by the related parties for such shares was approximately \$49,000.
-Adam K. Stern, Senior Managing Director of Spencer Trask and its designee to serve on our Board of Directors, along with certain entities in which Mr. Stern is the beneficial owner, owns 1,948,322 of these shares.
-In addition, Optical Partners, an entity beneficially owned by Kevin Kimberlin, the Chairman of Spencer Trask & Co., Inc., the parent corporation of Spencer Trask owns 1,947,321 of these shares.
+Adam K. Stern, former Senior Managing Director of Spencer Trask and its designee to serve on our Board of Directors, along with certain entities in which Mr. Stern is the beneficial owner, owns 1,948,322 of these shares.